LynchLab/MAPGD/README.md

 	@SCFNAME       	POS	MAJOR	MINRO	COVRAG	ERROR	Sample_0	Sample_1	Sample_2	Sample_3	Sample_4	Sample_5	Sample_6	Sample_7
 	scaffold_3	1	T	A	3	0.001	.../.../.../...
 0.6/0.3/24./28.	.../.../.../...	.../.../.../...	.../.../.../...	.../.../.../...	.../.../.../...	.../.../.../...

 The output of the pooled command.
-This stores best estimates of allele frequenceis and log likelihood ratio test for polymorphism and fixed substitutions at each locus.
+This stores best estimates of allele frequencies and log likelihood ratio test for polymorphism and fixed substitutions at each locus.
 The log likelihood ratios are Polymorphic/Fixed Major, Polymorphic/Fixed Minor, Fixed Major/Fixed Minor.
-Because polymorphism has one more free parameter than the fixed states, log likelihood ratios for polymorphism will always be possitive.
+Because polymorphism has one more free parameter than the fixed states, log likelihood ratios for polymorphism will always be positive.
 For the Fixed Major vs. Fixed Minor, the statistic can be either positive (in which case it is more likely that the sample is fixed for the Major allele) or negative (in which case it is more likely that the sample is fixed for the minor allele.

-So, for example, in Sample\_1, the maximum likelihood estimate of the allele frequency is 0.6, but the log likelhood ratio test against against the fixed major allele is only 0.3, which is not significant.
+So, for example, in Sample\_1, the maximum likelihood estimate of the allele frequency is 0.6, but the log likelihood ratio test against against the fixed major allele is only 0.3, which is not significant.
 <h3> The SQL database </h3>

 MAPGD includes the ability to direct all output to an SQL database.
 This decreases storage space by eliminating redundant information from files (such as the initial position label in all indexed files) as well as decreasing the number of separate files saved to disk.
 Currently the tables are: